Pierre Paulin: Later career

-During the 1970s and 1980s he was invited to decorate and furnish several important places for important people.
-He redecorated the living, dining, smoking and exhibition rooms of the Elysée's private apartments for Pompidou in 1971.
-In 1983 he furnished the office of François Mitterrand.
-In 1979 he launched his own consultancy and worked for Calor, Ericsson, Renault, Saviem, Tefal, Thomson and Airbus.
+During the 1970s and 1980s, he was invited to decorate and furnish several important places for important people.
+He redecorated the living, dining, smoking, and exhibition rooms of the Élysée's private apartments for Pompidou in 1971.
+In 1983, he furnished the office of François Mitterrand.
+In 1979 he launched his own consultancy and worked for Calor, Ericsson, Renault, Saviem, Tefal, Thomson, and Airbus.

-In 1994 he would retire to the Cévennes in southern France but would still continue on designing furniture.
+Paulin retired in 1994 and moved to the Cévennes in southern France, though he continued to design furniture.
 He died on 13 June 2009 in a hospital in Montpellier, France.

 Furniture design

 Chairs

 Pierre Paulin was well known for designing chairs.
-He worked using foams and metallic frames covered with stretch materials, admired for "their clear lines, the sensual feel of their material or just simply for the way their shapes cradled the body."
-His designs were widely popular during their time and have influenced different designers such as Olivier Mourgue.
-Pierre Paulin influenced Olivier Mourgue's Djinn chairs that were featured in Stanley Kubrick's classic film 2001: A Space Odyssey.
+He worked with foams and metallic frames covered with stretch materials, designs admired for "their clear lines, the sensual feel of their material or just simply for the way their shapes cradled the body."
+His designs were widely popular during their time and have influenced other designers, such as Olivier Mourgue.
+Paulin influenced Olivier Mourgue's Djinn chairs, which were featured in Stanley Kubrick's 2001: A Space Odyssey.